ASMIftekhar/VSGNet/README.md

 pip3 install -r requirements3.txt
 ```

-4. If you do not wish to move "All\_data\_vcoco" folder from the main directory then you dont need to do anything else to setup the repo.
-Otherwise you need to run setup.py with the location of All\_data\_vcoco.
+4. If you do not wish to move "All\_data" folder from the main directory then you dont need to do anything else to setup the repo.
+Otherwise you need to run setup.py with the location of All\_data.
 If you put it in /media/ssd2 with a new name of "data" then you need to execute the following command:
 ```
-python2 setup.py -d /media/ssd2/data
+python2 setup.py -d /media/ssd2/data/
 ```

 ## Evaluation in V-COCO